Arksine/moonraker/docs/configuration.md

 type: gpio
 #   The type of device.
 Can be either gpio, tplink_smartplug or tasmota.
 #   This parameter must be provided.
+off_when_shutdown: False
+#   If set to True the device will be powered off when Klipper enters
+#   the "shutdown" state.
+This option applies to all device types.
+#   The default is False.
 pin: gpiochip0/gpio26
 #   The pin to use for GPIO devices.
 The chip is optional, if left out
 #   then the module will default to gpiochip0.
 If one wishes to invert